MicrosoftDocs/Devices-docs/surface/surface-tested-peripherals.md

 # Tested peripherals for new Surface devices

 Surface engineering has tested various external monitors, docks, cables, and adapters to bring you the best experiences on Surface Pro 9 and Surface Pro 9 with 5G.
-See Tables 9-15 below for tested peripherals across port connections including Surface Connect, USB-C, Display Port, HDMI, Thunderbolt.
+See the tables below for tested peripherals across port connections including Surface Connect, USB-C, Display Port, HDMI, Thunderbolt.

 > [!NOTE]
 > The testing results shown here cover popular in-market peripherals but are not intended to be comprehensive.
 Many peripherals not shown here may still function as expected.
 Based on our research, we estimate that customers will have a generally positive experience with these peripherals.
 Testing took place Aug-Oct 2022 and is continuing for other devices across the Surface family.